js850/nested_sampling/getting_started.rst

     $python scripts/start_worker.py 3 PYRO:obj_fbe65d26b5ed49d7bf3a590bea419a63@888.88.888.888:77777 -n 1000

-where the first positional argument is ``ndof``, the second positional argument is the dispatcher URI and the optional argument ``-n 1000`` is the number of Monte Carlo steps to perform at each call.
+where the first positional argument is ``ndof``, the second positional argument is the ``dispatcher_URI`` and the optional argument ``-n 1000`` is the number of Monte Carlo steps to perform at each call.
 We can start as many workers as we like, although we expect that the dispatcher efficiency decreases as the number of workers increases.
+It should be clear from the previus section that each worker has its own ``MonteCarloWalker`` object and whatever choice we make for the ``NestedSampling`` class will not have any effect on the workers (in this case the ``mc_walker`` passed to ``NestedSampling`` is redundant).

 Finally we need to run the terminal command-line::